Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 12 Februari 2025 23.31.19 UTC
+- WIB: Kamis, 13 Februari 2025 00.23.42 UTC
-- WITA: Kamis, 13 Februari 2025 00.31.19 UTC
+- WITA: Kamis, 13 Februari 2025 01.23.42 UTC
-- WIT: Kamis, 13 Februari 2025 01.31.19 UTC
+- WIT: Kamis, 13 Februari 2025 02.23.42 UTC

 Kutipan Inspiratif:
-"Coming together is a beginning; keeping together is progress; working together is success."
+"Strategy is a style of thinking, a conscious and deliberate process, an intensive implementation system, the science of insuring future success."

 Kategori: success